Would've, Could've, Should've: Reception

-Many critics considered "Would've, Could've, Should've" the best track on the 3am Edition of Midnights, with some commenting that it even outshines the 13 tracks on the standard edition and questioning Swift's decision to include it as a bonus track.
+Many critics considered "Would've, Could've, Should've" the best track on the 3am Edition of Midnights, and some commented that it even outshines the 13 tracks on the standard edition and questioned Swift's decision to include it as a bonus track.
 A few agreed with the song's status as a 3am Edition-only track because it stands out production-wise; Variety journalist Chris Willman added that the painful lyrics might tarnish the rather playful Midnights.
 Wilson called the song a "killer" with intense lyrics that feel like "where she stays inside the house as it burns".
-Quinn Moreland from Pitchfork picked it as one of the best songs of Swift's career, praising the nuanced, mature perspective compared to the 2010 track "Dear John".
-In The Atlantic, Shirley Li commented that despite the media gossip surrounding the subject behind "Would've, Could've, Should've", the track would stand the test of time thanks to its emotional sentiments.
-Acker was less complimentary, deeming the track not as fun as other Midnights songs.
+Quinn Moreland from Pitchfork picked it as one of the best songs of Swift's career, and praised the nuanced, mature perspective compared to the 2010 track "Dear John".
+In The Atlantic, Shirley Li commented that despite the media gossip that surrounded the subject behind "Would've, Could've, Should've", the track would stand the test of time thanks to its emotional sentiments.
+Acker was less complimentary; she deemed the track not as fun as other Midnights songs.
 The song was ranked in year-end lists of the best songs of 2022 by Business Insider (1st), Slant Magazine (24th), and Rolling Stone (59th).

-"Would've, Could've, Should've" debuted and peaked at number 20 on the US Billboard Hot 100.
-On the Billboard Global 200, it peaked at number 21.
-The track peaked on singles charts including the Canadian Hot 100 (18), the Portuguese singles chart (66), the Philippines Songs chart (23), and the Billboard Vietnam Hot 100 chart (96).